History of the Sunbury Agricultural Society Inc

 Thanks also to the Telegraph Newspaper for the article “Sunbury Show Defies Trend”, published on Tuesday January 30, 2007.
 Extracts acknowledged.
 Author: Eugene Benson.

-Now into the 87th Show, the Sunbury Agricultural Show was honoured with the Hume Council’s Community Event of the Year 2006.
+Now into the 99th Show, the Sunbury Agricultural Show was honoured with the Hume Council’s Community Event of the Year 2006 and 2019.

 While many rural shows are being forced to pull up stumps, the Sunbury Show has a firm hold on its position on the regional events calendar and continues to attract big crowds.